biolDataScience/biolDataScience.github.io/content/policies.md

 ## Make-up policy

-I will use the latest commit in the GitHub repository for a given assignment as the submission.
+I will use the latest commit in the GitHub repository for a given assignment as the submission up until the due date.
 Commits made after this point will not be considered.
 In cases of emergency, or with prior approval, I am happy to consider late assignments, but the overall grade will be docked by 20% and will be accepted within 3 days of the original due date.
 Try to plan ahead to get the assignments done.
 Some of the assignments may seem fairly straightforward, but may actually be more challenging than they seem.